 Hi!
 I’m Richard Hobbs.
-I’m a (soon to be) retired Ecology Professor who’s from Scotland originally but have lived in Western Australia for the past few decades.
+I’m a recently retired Ecology Professor who’s from Scotland originally but have lived in Western Australia for the past few decades.
 I’m an ecologist by training, and I’ve spent most of my professional career trying to understand how ecosystems work and to figure out how to manage, conserve and restore natural systems and the species they contain.
 For more on that go to our research group’s website

 I’ve also recently turned into a bit of a guitar nut.
 Here’s the story of how that happened.